 Inﬂuence of Korean professional male basketball players' characteristics on preventive health behaviors during COVID-19

-1Department of Physical Education, Chung-Ang University, 06981 Seoul, South Korea
+1Department of Physical Education, Chung-Ang University, 06981 Seoul, Republic of Korea

 2Department of Sports Kyungil University, 46762 Gyeongsan, Republic of Korea